t1m0thyj/berean/DESIGN.md

 Berean has its own format for storing Bibles as detailed below, but can import Bibles provided by the Sword project at [Crosswire.org](https://www.crosswire.org/sword/modules/ModDisp.jsp?modType=Bibles).

-It can also automatically download and import Bible modules from the FTP repositories listed on the [the Crosswire wiki](https://wiki.crosswire.org/Official_and_Affiliated_Module_Repositories).
+It can also automatically download and import Bible modules from the FTP repositories listed on [the Crosswire wiki](https://wiki.crosswire.org/Official_and_Affiliated_Module_Repositories).

 ## Bible File Structure